casper-bug/asciicam/README.md

 - **Screenshot Capability**: Capture and save your ASCII art creations as PNG images
 - **Responsive Design**: Works on both mobile and desktop devices
 - **Dark Mode**: Sleek black background with white text for optimal contrast
+- **Convert from Gallery**:Choose any image from gallery and covert it into ASCII

 ## How It Works